Best Online Engineering Programs in Missouri (2026)

 How does Engineering pay in Missouri compare to other states?

-Missouri offers competitive entry-level wages, though median salaries are currently 9.0% below the national trend.
+Missouri offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Missouri a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Missouri?